Kris77z/onepayment-x402/README.md

 ---

-## 6. Day 3: Kora Facilitator Integration
+## 6. Kora Facilitator Integration

 > Goal: Use Kora to provide gasless x402 Facilitator, enabling `apps/x402-server` to use standard `.well-known/x402/*` routes for payment negotiation instead of simplified mocks.
 The flow aligns with official documentation.
 See Solana guide for example architecture.